What Can I Expect At A Cooperative Preschool?

 All members are asked to participate in and support fundraising efforts.
 Fundraising dollars are used to purchase items to improve the preschool.

-Every month, a parent must attend a mandatory Parent Education Night (PEN).
-Toddler class has to attend only three PENs.
+Every month, a parent must attend a mandatory Parent Seminar.
+Toddler class has to attend only three Parent Seminars.
 Children are to be left at home (babes-in-arms are okay).
-The first hour is spent in a class meeting and an all-school meeting.
+Typically, the first hour is spent in a class meeting and an all-school meeting.
 The second hour is usually a community speaker presenting on a parenting topic.

 Each family has one parent (usually the working parent) enrolled at Shoreline Community College (SCC) as an actual student earning college credits.
 You will be assigned a student id # and are eligible to receive student benefits at both the SCC campus as well as student discounts in the community.